deis/steward/API.md

 ```

 Finally, note that all key/value pairs in the `parameters` object, both in the request and response to this API call, must be strings.

+# Unbinding

+Steward implements the [unbinding API](https://docs.cloudfoundry.org/services/api.html#unbinding).
+It, however, requires one extra query string parameter, called `target_namespace`, to function properly.
+This parameter will be used to locate the `ConfigMap` and `Secret` resources that it wrote to Kubernetes as a result of the bind API call (see above).
+Upon successful completion of an unbind API call, those resources will have been deleted.

+As with the standard CF broker API for unbinding, be sure to call this API with the same `instance_id`, `binding_id`, `service_id` and `plan_id` paramters, as all of these parameters - which were used to name and create `ConfigMap`s and `Secret`s in the above bind API call - are used to locate and delete the created resources.